Our campus approach

 Cultivation of a Caring Community: Training for student organizations, student leaders, staff, and faculty provides information about accessing care, reporting options, and safe and effective bystander intervention methods.
 Work with student organizations and campus offices to apply public health concepts to prevention promotes new strategies that may ensure a healthier social environment.

-Enhanced campus partnerships: A framework for understanding the social roots of sexual assault is being incorporated into academic curriculum in some spaces, including a pilot partnership with Intergroup Dialogue Project (IDP).
+Enhanced campus partnerships: A framework for understanding the social roots of sexual assault is being incorporated into academic curriculum in some spaces, including a pilot partnership with the Center for Dialogue and Pluralism.
 Collaboration with Residence Life to develop scaffolded trainings for first- and second-year students living on-campus and with the Tatkon Center for New Students for additional programming is in process.

 Cornell Social Consultants Program: Cornell Social Consultants (CSCs) work in innovative and creative ways to nurture a safer and more enjoyable environment in which students can thrive.
 CSCs focus on shifting patterns within social environments that may contribute to the risk of sexual violence and proactively create a more positive sexual and social culture at Cornell.